Mary Stone, Captain, M/V Ms. Astor runs this site…

 Her best suggestion is that each captain should remain up to date about what has happened previously in a location and factor that into their risk analysis with all other information available to the captain.
 Her professional opinion is that there is no data available that will support a valid and reliable prediction of the probability that a captain, crew or vessel will experience a crime against a yacht in any specific location in the Caribbean.

-At this time, only a captain, personally and individually, can assess the risk of crime against the yacht using all available information except CSI, which is not valid.
+At this time, only a captain, personally and individually, can assess the risk of crime against the yacht using all available information except CSI, which has not been shown to be valid.

 This site is personally funded.
 There are no sponsors or advertisers.
 The site is completely independent.